cademcniven/dotfiles/README.md

 # My Dotfiles
-This directory contains the dotfiles for my system
+This directory contains the dotfiles for my system.
+Set up was copied from [Stow has forever changed the way I manage my dotfiles](https://www.youtube.com/watch?v=y6XCebnB9gs).

 ## Requirements
 Ensure you have the following installed on your system